Love of God in Christianity: New Testament

-Love is a key attribute of God in Christianity.
-1 John 4:8 and 16 state that "God is love; and he who abides in love abides in God, and God abides in him."
+Love is a key attribute of God in Christianity. and 16 state that "God is love; and he who abides in love abides in God, and God abides in him."
 John 3:16 states: "God so loved the world..."

 In the New Testament, God's love for humanity or the world is expressed in Greek as agape (ἀγάπη).
-The same Greek word agape is used also of the love of Christians for one another and for other human beings, as in 1 Thessalonians 3:12: "May the Lord make your love increase and overflow for each other and for everyone else."
-The corresponding verb agapō (ἀγαπῶ) is used not only of God's love and of the mutual love of Christians, but also of Christians' love for God, as in 1 John 4:21: "And he has given us this command: Whoever loves God must also love his brother."
+The same Greek word agape is used also of the love of Christians for one another and for other human beings, as in : "May the Lord make your love increase and overflow for each other and for everyone else."
+The corresponding verb agapō (ἀγαπῶ) is used not only of God's love and of the mutual love of Christians, but also of Christians' love for God, as in : "And he has given us this command: Whoever loves God must also love his brother."

 Christian mysticism

 The experience of God's love is a central part of most traditions of Christian mysticism.
 This experience of God's love plays a central role in the Spiritual Exercises, which are the foundation of Ignatian spirituality.
 God's love also plays an important part in the writings of Medieval German mystics, such as Mechthild of Magdeburg and Hildegard von Bingen, who describe divine love as a burning passion.
 Julian of Norwich expresses the same sentiment in her Sixteen Revelations of Divine Love (c.
 1393).

 Thomas Aquinas taught that the essence of sanctity lies in the love of God, and Thérèse of Lisieux made the love of God the center of her spirituality.

+In scholastic philosophy, God is love, and Trinitarian love, according to Bonaventure of Bagnoregio, is mutual, selfless, and radically removed from all selfishness—a static state.
+Love is essentially ecstatic, for it excludes all selfish desires and even involves renouncing the self to lose oneself in the beloved.
+This interpretation was represented by Bernard of Clairvaux, Abelard, and Richard of Saint Victor, and found its symbol in the seraphic figure of Francis of Assisi.
+The Father's love is said to be freely given, since God is agape love, understood as pure relationship, He tends to give His love in charity, and what gives God his essence is His love.
+It is also said that human love is not the love of God and cannot be the same.
+And, in turn, human love for oneself is different from love for others when it springs from self-love.